GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

 1. It's not required to check `Request For Email` or `Email linking` unless you want to exercise a [custom flow](./passport.md#altering-flow-behaviour)

-1. Leave the fields under the `Providers Options` empty and click on `Add`.
+1. Leave the fields under the `Providers Options` empty and click `Add`.

 ### Obtain client credentials